August 27, 2014

 In 2013, the multiple-jobholding rate (the percentage of individuals who hold more than one job) in individual states continued to vary considerably from the national average of 4.9 percent, a rate that has been unchanged since 2010.
 Twenty-three states had multiple-jobholding rates significantly higher than the national average, 8 states had significantly lower rates, and 19 states and the District of Columbia had rates that were not significantly different from the U.S. average.read full article »

 Recent ArticlesView All »

-In June 2014, real average hourly earnings for all employees were unchanged from May, seasonally adjusted.
-This result stems from a 0.2-percent increase in average hourly earnings being offset by a 0.3-percent increase in the Consumer Price Index for All Urban Consumers (CPI-U).
+In July 2014, real average hourly earnings for all employees were unchanged from June, seasonally adjusted.
+This result stems from unchanged average hourly earnings, combined with a 0.1-percent increase in the Consumer Price Index for All Urban Consumers (CPI-U).

 Introducing a new chart-making tool for students!

 Our new K-12 Chart Maker tool offers students and teachers a fun way to create interactive line, column, and bar charts.